 • Why do American movie stars prefer to challenge use of information in the press in the UK rather than the US?

 • What goes into building a brand like Wimbledon or Twickenham?
 And why does that matter?

-• And, speaking of sport, is it possible the Brits care more about their endeavors than we do back home?
+• And, speaking of sport, is it possible the Brits care more about their on-field endeavors than we do back home?

 You'll hear from the experts in these fields while learning your way around one of the world's most exciting and globally active cities.
 And you'll come home with a well-developed blog that can show potential employers your creative skills as well as your writing abilities and multi-media skills.
 It's a great way to learn!